newatoms/guides/develop-business/readme.md

-> Goal of this guide: Help you develop new products and services
+> Goal of this guide: Help you develop products and services to stimulate growth.

 # Business Development